Chapter 7: Weathering and Sedimentary Rocks

 The goals of this chapter are to:

-- Understand differential weathering
+- Understand types of weathering and their products

 - Identify and classify sedimentary rocks